 At regular intervals after the first meeting (at least once per year), the Advisory Committee should meet with the student as a committee to consider the progress of the student in the program since the last meeting.
 The specific format of the meeting should be designed to suit the needs of the student and department best.
 In many departments, it will be appropriate for the student to make formal oral and written reports to the Committee giving details of progress to date, work remaining, and timetable for completion.
 The student could then defend his/her report very much as would be done in the final oral examination.

 After the report, the progress and level of achievement of the student should first be discussed by the members of the Advisory Committee in the absence of the student and recorded on a standard evaluation form for the record.
 The written comments must be explicit concerning whether research progress and the development of the student as a scholar are appropriate for the current stage of the student’s program.
 The Committee should then discuss its report with the student.
 The student should be given an opportunity to respond to all comments of the Committee, and should be encouraged to include his/her comments in the report.
 The chair and the student should sign the final report, and a copy should be placed in the student’s file with another copy to the student.
 As well, the annual meeting date should be recorded onROSI.

 The approximate date of the next meeting should be established before the meeting adjourns.

 Advisory Committee meetings are not intended to take the place of meetings between the student and supervisor which should occur with much greater frequency than the Advisory Committee meetings.

-Vice-Dean, Programs and Innovation
+Vice-Dean, Research and Program Innovation